JasonDoesTooMuch/Cybersecurity/01_Qwiklabs_Labs/Linux_VM.md

 - I learned how to move into a directory using: `cd [foldername]
 - Typing `cd` by itself returns you to your home directory
 - `mkdir` stands for *make directory* and `cd` stands for *change directory*
 - This helped me understand basic navigation and file organization in a Linux environment
+- I learned that `touch` : lets you create a file --> `touch [filename]`